auriuki/jenkins-docker/README.md

 E.g. Open Blue ocean view, create new pipeline, use e.g. github, add token, project and that's it.
 You can run Jenkinsfile pipeline with dockers.

 ## Note
 I just create it as the instruction.
-Please don't bother me with questions, problems.

 ## Source
 - https://docs.docker.com/get-started/ - official docker documentation